 The early plaque of aortic stenosis demonstrating similarities to an atherosclerotic plaque.
 Reproduced with permission from Otto CM, Kuusisto J, Reichenbach DD, et al: Characterization of the early lesion of ‘degenerative’ valvular aortic stenosis.
 Histological and immunohistochemical studies.
 Circulation.
 1994 Aug;90(2):844-853.

 In the developing world, rheumatic heart disease is still the most common cause of AS.
 Other causes include congenital AS and unicuspid and quadricuspid aortic valve.

 Pathophysiology and Its Relationship to Symptoms

-As shown in Fig. 47-2A, depicting the natural history of AS in 1968 and modified by changes in that history over time (Fig. 47-2B), the presence or absence of ...
+As shown in Fig. 47-2A, depicting the natural history of AS in 1968 and modified by changes in that history over time (Fig. 47-2B), the presence or absence of the classic ...